astronomer/docs/astro/best-practices/cross-deployment-dependencies.md

 - **Upstream deployment**: A deployment where a DAG must reach a specified state before a DAG in another deployment can run.
 - **Downstream deployment**: A deployment in which a DAG cannot run until a DAG in an upstream deployment reaches a specified state.

 Cross-deployment dependencies require special implementation because some methods, like the TriggerDagRunOperator, ExternalTaskSensor, and direct Apache Airflow® Dataset dependencies, are only designed for DAGs in the same deployment.
-On Astro, there are two recommended methods available for implementing cross-deployment dependencies: Astro Alerts and triggering updates to Airflow Datasets using the [Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/create_dataset_event).
+On Astro, there are two recommended methods available for implementing cross-deployment dependencies: Astro Alerts and triggering updates to Airflow Datasets using the [Apache Airflow® REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/create_dataset_event).

 ## Feature overview

 In this guide, you'll learn when to use the following Astro and Airflow features to create dependencies across Astro deployments.
 Astro supports cross-deployment dependencies in any Workspace or cluster.

 - [Astro Alerts](https://docs.astronomer.io/astro/alerts).
 Recommended for most Astro use cases as no code modification is required.
-- [Airflow Datasets](https://docs.astronomer.io/learn/airflow-datasets.md).
+- [Apache Airflow® Datasets](https://docs.astronomer.io/learn/airflow-datasets.md).
 Can be used to trigger a DAG after a task in another DAG updates a dataset.

 ## Best practice guidance

 Astro Alerts and Airflow Datasets are the best methods for implementing cross-deployment dependencies.
 The `dagRuns` endpoint of the Airflow API can also be used for this purpose and might be appropriate in cases where you want tasks that do not update datasets to trigger DAGs.
-This method will not be covered here, but you can implement it by following the guidance in [Airflow REST API](https://docs.astronomer.io/astro/airflow-api#trigger-a-dag-run).
+This method will not be covered here, but you can implement it by following the guidance in [Apache Airflow® REST API](https://docs.astronomer.io/astro/airflow-api#trigger-a-dag-run).

 To determine whether an Astro Alert or the Datasets feature is the right solution for your use case, consider the following guidance.